When does one need a breast lift?

 Recent studies have proved that methods to try reposition the underlying breast tissue to obtain more upper breast fullness, do not work in the long term.
 I believe they also add to the risk of nipple skin loss in combined lift and implant procedures.
 Fat grafting is also an excellent option to improve the appearance of tubular breasts, without resorting to aggressive release of the breast tissue with open surgery.

-At the Bougainvillea Clinique, our Florida area breast surgeon offers all these choices.
+At The Bougainvillea Clinique, Dr. Hartog offers all of these choices.
 Our recommendations are based on the type of appearance you desire as well as the actual shape and position of your breasts.
 For more information on breast augmentation with breast lifts, contact Dr. Hartog for an individualized consultation.
-He proudly serves all of Central Florida including Orlando and Winter Park, FL.
+He proudly serves all of Central Florida including Orlando and Winter Park.